Check out some of our best circle time ideas, tips, and strategies to help kids get the most out of this important part of the school day!

 Circle time.
 It’s the hallmark of preschool and primary school, where teachers set the tone for the day with music, calendars, schedules, and a comforting routine.
 It’s fun, it’s engaging, and it’s where some of the most important learning of the school day takes place.

 That is, until you come across one of my favorite types of students.
 A kiddo who just can’t seem to make it through circle time without a problem – throwing a tantrum, running away, distracting other students, or just plain refusing to join the group.
-Many kids struggle with behavior and other issues that stand in the way of participation and engagement during circle time.
+Many kids struggle with self-regulation and other issues that stand in the way of participation and engagement during circle time.

 Common Barriers to Circle Time Participation